ph1l337/similar-items/README.md

 Note that the times reported don't include times for building signatures.
 Several runs have shown us that for a small amount of documents the run time is `Signature < Jaccard < LSH`.
-With more documents this oder changes to `LSH < Signature < Jaccard`.
+With more documents this order changes to `LSH < Signature < Jaccard`.

 ## Design Choices for Sub tasks